WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 #### Open Questions ### {#oq-cross-origin-push}

-Is it right that "validityUrl" is required to be same-origin with the exchange?
+Is it right that "validity-url" is required to be same-origin with the exchange?
 This allows the mitigation against downgrades in {{seccons-downgrades}}, but prohibits intermediates from providing a cache of the validity information.
 We could do both with a list of URLs.